Code of Conduct Date Updated: April 2022 (First issued Jan 2000 Policy005)

 (g) Honorary Justices should abstain from public comment about any matters or proceedings subject to their jurisdiction.

 (a) Honorary Justices are to disqualify themselves from any proceedings in which their impartiality might reasonably be questioned.

-(b) If it is seen that a conflict of interest may arise, a Justice must disclose all actual and potential conflicts of interest known to the Justice.
+(b) If it is seen that a conflict of interest may arise, a Honorary Justice must disclose all actual and potential conflicts of interest known to them.

 4. Administrative Responsibilities

 Honorary Justices are to diligently discharge their administrative responsibilities and remain professionally competent through ongoing training.